This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 > Clumping issues after extended use

 The Feathered Friends Hummingbird is one of the lightest down bags rated at 20F (-7C).
 It weighs 24oz (680g) and is stuffed with the highest quality 950+ down which helps save weight and gives you the best warmth-to-weight ratio of any of the bags in the review.
+Add to that the fact that this is one of the most popular sleeping bags for thru-hikers.

 This is a mummy bag that is suited to someone who wants the lightest bag possible and is not prepared to compromise on quality.
 The Hummingbird is roomy enough for most people but Feathered Friends has larger models for those wanting more internal room.